Avery-Mitchell/PatentBenchmarkDataset/README.md

 ## Overview

-This repository is a small dataset designed to fact check information about patents.
+This project introduces a small, fine-tuned dataset and model aimed at fact-checking claims related to patents.
+It leverages real-world misinformation examples, focusing on patent-related claims, and provides a classification model that labels them as True, False, Mixture, or Not Enough Information.

 ## Dataset Description

 The dataset used in this project comes from articles taken from Snopes about patents.
+Each instance in the dataset consists:
+ - A claim about a patent
-Each instance in the dataset consists of a claim about, or related to, a patent, Snopes's rating (True, False, Mixture, or Not Enough Information), metadata about each article, and the entirety of the Snopes article.
+ - Snopes's truth rating (True, False, Mixture, Not Enough Information)
+ - Relevant Metadata
+ - The full article text

 ## Dataset Usage